Would you please repeat that?

 Information must be repeated to be remembered and learned.
 Advertisers have believed this for many years and have an old adage called the Rule of 7.
 Commercials, whether online or on television or radio, are repeated over and over to make their way into our consciousness.
 Once the message is there, presumably after we’ve heard or viewed it at least seven times, it can impact our buying decisions.

-For clients and prospective clients to know what you do, you’re going to say the same things over and over but treat each conversation as if you’ve never said it before.
+For clients and prospective clients to know what you do, you’re going to say the same things over and over but you must treat each conversation as if you’ve never said it before.
 Explain your services and how you can help with enthusiasm and expertise.
 Each and every time.
 If your tone becomes rote because you have repeated it many times, realize that could be the conversation your client remembers.
 Your clients should remember you as someone they want to work with more often—and they have the impression you want to work with them, too.

 As children, we learned by hearing and doing over and over again.
 It’s no different for adults.
 We get better with repetition.
 The more you incorporate your expertise into your conversations, the easier it becomes.